MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

     > **Note**: The build may take a few minutes to complete.
 The build definition consists of the following tasks:
     - **AzureResourceManagerTemplateDeployment** uses **bicep** to deploy an Azure Container Registry.
     - **PowerShell** task take the bicep output (acr login server) and creates pipeline variable.
-    - **DockerCompose** task builds and pushes the container images for eShopOnWeb.
+    - **DockerCompose** task builds and pushes the container images for eShopOnWeb to the Azure Container Registry .

 1. Your pipeline will take a name based on the project name.
-Lets rename it for identifying the pipeline better.
+Lets **rename** it for identifying the pipeline better.
 Go to **Pipelines>Pipelines** and click on the recently created pipeline.
-Click on the ellipsis and **Rename/Remove** option.
-Name it **main-ci-docker-compose** and click on **Save**.
+Click on the elipsis and **Rename/Remove** option.
+Name it **eshoponweb-ci-dockercompose** and click on **Save**.

-1. Once the execution is finished, on the Azure Portal and defined Resource Group, you should find an Azure Container Registry (ACR) with the created container images **eshoppublicapi** and **eshopwebmvc**.
+1. Once the execution is finished, on the Azure Portal, open previously defined Resource Group, and you should find an Azure Container Registry (ACR) with the created container images **eshoppublicapi** and **eshopwebmvc**.
 You will only use **eshopwebmvc** on the deploy phase.

     ![Container Images in ACR](images/azure-container-registry.png)

-1. Click on **Access Keys** and copy the **password** value, it will be used in the following task, as we will keep it in Azure Key Vault.
+1. Click on **Access Keys** and copy the **password** value, it will be used in the following task, as we will keep it as a secret  in Azure Key Vault.

     ![ACR password](images/acr-password.png)